PlantBasedTendies/LangChainApps/README.md

-# LangChain Experimentation
+# LangChainApps
-LangChain Experimentation is a repo to store LLM experiments conducted with LangChain.
+LangChainApps is a repo to store LLM experiments conducted with LangChain.
 \
 \
 \